Band Geeks: Production

-When storyboard artist Greenblatt, with the writers, was storyboarding "Band Geeks", they thought of "a big number" at the end, where everyone would rally together for Squidward.
-Greenblatt said, "The story outline called for making it a really great marching band sequence, and it usually helps to have the music ahead of time to board to, so we started searching around."
-The writers were able to find music, as Nickelodeon has a library of royalty-free music.
-The writers listened to various marching band tunes.
-However, Greenblatt said, "The more we heard, it didn't seem terribly funny that the finale was just them playing marching band music well."
+The writers and storyboard artists thought of "a big number" sequence at the end, where everyone would rally together for Squidward, feeling that the story outline "called for it".
+Storyboard artist Greenblatt added that it "usually helps to have the music ahead of time to board to".
+The writers were able to find music for this sequence, as Nickelodeon has a library of royalty-free music.
+The writers listened to various marching band tunes, however, they felt that the idea that the music would just be the marching band playing well "didn't seem terribly funny".

-However, David Glen Eisley's song "Sweet Victory" stood out from the other tracks in the library.
+The writers later decided on David Glen Eisley's song "Sweet Victory" as it stood out from the other tracks in the library.
 Greenblatt said, "It was different than what we were looking for, but it was so amazing that we knew we had to use it.
 So we boarded the sequence to the music, and it felt like such a better ending than any song we could have written on our own."
-The writers gave it a freeze-frame shot for the ending.
-Greenblatt's favorite part was director Springer's drawings of Patrick on the electric drums and SpongeBob saying, "It's the thrill of one more kill" (an excerpt from "Sweet Victory").
 The live action Bubble Bowl crowd is a combination of footage from a United States Football League game featuring the Memphis Showboats and the Tampa Bay Bandits on June 16, 1984, and footage shot specifically for the episode.